neo4j-labs/cypher-workbench/README.md

 Follow the instructions in the *ui* README file to build and run the UI.

 ## License File
-Solutions Workbench was built with different licensing options in mind.
+Cypher Workbench was built with different licensing options in mind.
 Tools can be turned off or on depending on the license.
 The license that comes with the code is a Labs license, and only turns on the Modeler and the Database tools.

 You can dive into the license code to turn on the other tools, or if you are working with an existing team at Neo4j, request an upgraded license file.